-OTA 221 – Clinical Practicum III
+OTA 221 – Experiential/Simulation III

 OTA 230 - Occupational Therapy Management

 ACHIEVEMENT

 Achievement builds on the previous two levels.
 Competition with self or others occurs focusing on a standard of excellence.
 There is an element of danger and risk taking involved at this level as the mind employs strategies to strive for success.
 The student applies and integrates previously learned knowledge through clinical fieldwork.